akka/alpakka/docs/src/main/paradox/sqs.md

 ### Publish lists as batches to an SQS queue

 Create a sink, that publishes @scala[`Iterable[String]`]@java[`Iterable<String>`] to the SQS queue.

-Be aware that the size of the batch must be less than or equal to 10 because Amazon SQS has a limit for batch request.
-If the batch has more than 10 entries, the request will fail.

 Scala
 : @@snip [snip](/sqs/src/test/scala/docs/scaladsl/SqsPublishSpec.scala) { #batch-string }